a-synchronous/rubico/README.md

 ```

 ## not
-applies a function to input, logically inverting the result
+applies a function to data, logically inverting the result
 ```javascript
 y = not(f)(x)
 ```